 This one-day motorcycle show was launched in conjunction with a fresh new Alpinestars pop-up shop.
 If you made it you would have found great complimentary food coming off the grill, icy Aperol Spritzes to take the edge off the June heat radiating off the street, and you’d of course have been able to see these beauties in the flesh.
-If you missed the show make sure to check out the event video by Rob Serrini.
+Big thanks to show curator Peter Boggia at Moto Borgotaro for helping establish an outline.
+If you missed the it make sure to check out the event video by Rob Serrini.

 This online version of the show is the next best thing—and in many ways better.
 Spin the bikes.
 Zoom in.
 Read both about the individual bikes and the brands that brought them forward.
 Use the full-screen option for best effect.